Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/billing.md

 ### Updating the maximum charge for a usage billing plan

+Usage billing plans allow merchants to be charged based on their usage of an app.
+The maximum charge for a usage billing plan is the highest amount that a merchant will be charged for the usage of an app.

+The response from `updateMaxUsageCharge` will contain a `confirmationUrl` that will need to be sent to the merchant to confirm the update to the maximum charge for the usage billing plan.

 See the [billing reference](../reference/billing/README.md) for details on how to call the `updateMaxUsageCharge` endpoint.

 [Back to guide index](../../README.md#guides)